 We’ll now look at some of the most common server issues WordPress users are facing, we’ll see what causes them, and we’ll help you learn how to fix them.

 1. The pages are slow

 If your website slows down and the problem is outside your home network, the potential causes could be quite a few and range from scheduled maintenance to a malicious attack.
-Your host should be able to tell you the exact cause or, at the very least, give you the tools to figure it out yourself.
+Contact the customer support team of your hosting provider.
+They should be able to tell you the exact cause or, at the very least, give you the tools to figure it out yourself.